phpactor/phpactor/doc/refactorings.md

 4. Adding these variables as parameters to your new method.
 5. Calling the new method in place of the moved code.

-This refactoring takes care of steps 1 through 5.
+This refactoring takes care of steps 1 through 5 and:

+- If a _single_ variable that is declared in the selection which is used in the parent scope, it will be returned.
+- If _multiple_ variables are used, the extract method will return a tuple.
+- In both cases the variable(s) will be assigned at the point of extraction.
+- Any class parameters which are not already imported, will be imported.

+See also [Extract Method](https://refactoring.com/catalog/extractMethod.html) (Fowler, Refactoring).

 ### Before and After